Jimbly/dcjam2025/Jimb-TODO.md

 * escape from travel map is also opening inventory
 * sound hook upon unlocking doors

-* auto-unload auto-atlases that are no longer in use? or preload all anyway at start?
 * the pillar to the SW doesn't show up at the right time when rotating the camera
 * face_camera sprites should sort by their farther Z (or somehow total distance, not frustum distance) - two trees at the same Z are drawing the farther (to the side) one first and it looks wrong
 * when interpolating past an NPC, push them farther to their appropriate side so they don't flicker in the camera